tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/losses/hinge_loss.md

 THIS FUNCTION IS DEPRECATED.
 It will be removed after 2016-12-30.
 Instructions for updating:
 Use tf.losses.hinge_loss instead.
-Note that the order of the predictions and labels arguments were changed.
+Note that the order of the logits and labels arguments has been changed, and to stay unweighted, reduction=Reduction.NONE

 #### Args: